WalletWasabi/WalletWasabi/README.md

 ATTENTION: The code is half cooked, the wallet is half implemented.
+HiddenBitcoin is not integrated to it yet.

 # Hidden Wallet
 Easy-to-use, instant, anonymous Bitcoin wallet.
 (At least that's the goal.)